-Dr. Carolina Arlota is currently an Associate Research Scholar at Columbia Law School under the Sabin Center for Climate Change Law.
+Dr. Carolina Arlota is currently a non-resident fellow at Columbia Law School under the Sabin Center for Climate Change Law.
 Her work explores international and domestic (U.S.) laws governing the cross-border transport of carbon dioxide (CO2) for sequestration, and how such transportation fits into broader climate and environmental protection regimes, including the Paris Agreement on Climate Change, carbon markets and emissions trading.
 This line of investigation builds on her previous research on the Paris Agreement and related climate policies.
 Carolina’s research interests are further detailed at her SSRN webpage.

 Carolina is the co-editor of the book Carbon Capture and Storage in International Policy and Law: Perspectives on Sustainable Development, Climate Change, and Energy Transition (Elsevier, Oct.
 2021).
 She publishes in law journals as well as in renowned peer-reviewed journals, such as the Review of Law & Economics, and the European Business Law.
 Her academic credentials also include being a referee for International Review of Law and Economics, Energy Policy, and the Journal of Law and Courts.
 In addition, she is an invited reviewer for Routledge Publishers.